brimdata/zed/docs/language/operators/README.md

 #### Example #2 - Left join

-Performing a left join that targets the same key fields, now all of our fruits will be shown even if no one likes them (note the inclusion of "avocado").
+By performing a left join that targets the same key fields, now all of our fruits will be shown even if no one likes them (e.g., `avocado`).

 Here we'll also copy over the age of the matching person.
-By indicating only the field name rather than a `:=` assignment, the original field name `age from the opposite input is maintained.
+By referencing only the field name rather than using `:=` for assignment, the original field name `age` from the opposite input is maintained.

-The results include the `note` field frrom the left-hand input, since this was a left join.

 The Zed script `left-join.zed`: